Support for Open Access Publication for the Financial Year 2019

 The Stimulation Scheme for Open Access Publication (STIM-OA) has been extended to 2022 (for the financial year 2021).
-The requirements for this year’s call are the same as for previous calls.
+The requirements for this year’s call are the same as for previous calls, except the requirement relating to dedicated publication funds for research organisations has been removed beginning with this year’s call.

 The Research Council is seeking to ensure that the results of publicly funded research are made openly accessible.
 The Research Council has launched the STIM-OA scheme to facilitate the transition to open access publication.
-The STIM-OA scheme will provide support to institutional publication funds or the like by covering up to 50 per cent of the institutions’ costs for open access publication from the previous fiscal year.
-The scheme is time limited, with a duration of eight years (2015-2022).
+The STIM-OA scheme will provide support for research organisations’ publication costs by covering up to 50 per cent of the organisations’ costs for open access publication from the previous financial year.
+The scheme is time limited, with a duration of eight years (2015–2022).

 About the call for proposals